RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 cd binary-module
 ```

 Then we'll create a simple module, which creates a file and then prints success.
-Create the file _binary-module.c_ as follows:
+Create the file _binary_module.c_ as follows:

 ```
 #include <stdio.h>